ibm-cloud-docs/Cloudant/api/using_views.md

 you would get no results with a reversed order.
 The reason is that the entries in the view are reversed before the key filter is applied.

-### Example that uses HTTP to illustrate why reversing the order of `startkey` and `endkey` might not yield any results:
+### Example that uses HTTP to illustrate why reversing the order of `startkey` and `endkey` might not yield any results

 ```http
 GET /recipes/_design/recipes/_view/by_ingredient?descending=true&startkey="beta"&endkey="alpha" HTTP/1.1